How to Share the Cost of a Fence with a Neighbor

 Initiator Pays More

-The neighbor who wants the fence pays a larger share, especially for premium materials or designs.
+The neighbor who wants the fence pays a larger share, especially if they request premium materials or specific designs.

-Example: Initiator pays 70% for premium materials, neighbor pays 30% for basic benefit.
+Example: Initiator pays 70% for upgrades, while the other neighbor covers 30% for basic benefit.
+This avoids forcing costs onto someone who did not request the project.

 🤝 Usually Shared: